 The Barn at Rosny Farm is a multi-purpose, small capacity arts venue situated in the cultural hub of Hobart’s Eastern Shore.
 The venue is a c1818 stone barn which has been tastefully refurbished to retain its colonial aspect whilst catering to a broad range of arts based activities.
 The Barn is suitable for larger scale exhibitions and installations by negotiation.
 A floor plan with specifications can be found at http://www.clarenceartsandevents.net/venues/rosny-barn/

 The Schoolhouse Gallery is the newest building on the Rosny Farm site and is a replica of a schoolhouse that was built at Osterly in central Tasmania in 1890.
 The Schoolhouse Gallery hosts approximately 12 exhibitions annually ranging from professional artists to community groups and schools.
+The space has several rooms that can facilitate multiple smaller exhibitions at a time.
 The Gallery also hosts associated arts workshops and a very popular and vibrant school holiday arts program.
 A floor plan can be found at http://www.clarenceartsandevents.net/venues/schoolhouse-gallery/

 The Rosny Cottage was the original farms c1850 sandstone cottage.
-On a day to day basis the cottage is set up as a house museum with a collection of turn of the century objects.
+On a day to day basis the front of the cottage is set up as a house museum with a collection of turn of the century objects.
+The kitchen and corridor space are now set up as a professional gallery space for hanging and installing work.
 Applicants are advised to consider how their application engages/intervenes with the space and are encouraged to discuss their proposal with gallery staff prior to application.

 Rosny Farm is a unique cultural centre in the City of Clarence.
 The site has important historical roots as a fine example of an early walled farmyard containing a beautiful heritage listed sandstone barn and farm cottage.
 The site itself represents the opportunity for artists to consider outdoor installation/exhibitions in a variety of media.